What is B2B Social Media Marketing?

 This is an audience you can’t afford to overlook.

-Social media supports a more personalized customer experience
+4. B2B social media marketing supports a more personalized customer experience

-Personalization is what both B2C and B2B customers are demanding, and social media helps your brand deliver in multiple ways.
+Personalization is what both B2C and B2B customers demand, and social media helps your brand deliver in multiple ways.

-For one thing, social media offers customers a more human view of your brand, especially if you’ve been diligent about developing your brand voice.
+For one thing, B2B social media marketing offers customers a more human view of your brand, especially if you’ve been diligent about developing your brand voice.

 B2B buyers, just like B2C consumers, expect to be able to connect directly with the brands they’re working with.
-That means getting a personal, human response when they ask a question or post about an experience they had with your brand.
+That means getting a personal, human response when they ask a question or post about their experience with your brand.

 But while your customers benefit from your B2B brand’s social media presence, your company stands to benefit even more.

-Interacting with your customers on social platforms lets you get a clearer picture of what they value and what they engage with.
+Interacting with your customers on social platforms lets you get a clearer picture of what they value and engage with.

-The data you gather via social media analytics can also help you to further hone your content strategy, social strategy, ad strategy, even product and service offerings.
-Just as social media allows your customers to see who’s behind your brand, it also allows you to see your customers for who they are online—their interests, needs, desires, and more.
+The data you gather via social media analytics can also help you further hone your B2B content marketing strategy, paid ads strategy, and even product and service offerings.
+Just as social media for B2B allows your customers to see who’s behind your brand, it also allows you to see your customers for who they are online—their interests, needs, desires, and more.

 How does social media play into this?